mosiac05/tinymce-formula/README.md

-# tinyMCE formula plugin
+# tinyMCE (v6) formula plugin

-Formula plugin for tinyMCE WYSIWYG editor.
+Formula plugin for tinyMCE (v6) WYSIWYG editor hook in a Phoenix Liveview project.
 Allows user to add equations and formulas inside tinymce.

+This is an updated version of the tinyMCE Plugin.
+The original plugin was created by [TSAVDARIS Panagiotis](https://github.com/ptsavdar) and can be found at [https://github.com/ptsavdar/tinymce-formula].

 ## Browser compatibility